DanielKrawisz/Entropy/entropy.md

 ## Entropy as the Foundation of Thermodynamics

-### Temperature vs. Heat

-Early researches into thermodynammics concerned questions about the nature of hot and cold.
-Since antiquity, some people had understood that a fluid changes volume in response to heat.
-This observation was the basis for the first thermomenters.
-Originally, *degree* referred to an arbitrary line that was drawn on the device because no one knew what temperature was actually measuring, although it was understood that different thermometers could be calibrated with respect to one another and thus were all measuring the same thing.

-But what was that thing?
-Are hot and cold different substances, or is cold merely the absence of hot?
-Is heat a substance in its own right or is it a kind of motion?
-These questions were resolved with an experiment that showed that water could be brought to a boil with friction alone.
-In other words, an unlimited quantity of heat could be produced from motion, and thus it appeared that heat merely was motion.

-Understanding the connection between heat and motion made it possible to produce heat in specific amounts whose effects could be tested on different kinds of matter.
-This made it obvious that temperature did not measure heat.
-Instead, every substance has its own heat capacity, which is an amount of heat required to raise a given mass of the substance one degree of temperature.

 ### Temperature in Terms of Entropy

-But if temperature is not a measure of heat, what is it measuring?
-When entropy was first identified, it was defined in terms of temperature, but now temperature is defined in terms of entropy, at least if you are a theorist.
-When two bodies are placed in contact so that they can exchange heat, their relative temperature will tell us which direction heat will move.

-If heat is simply a kind of random motion, then a flow of heat could only be explained in terms of the maximization of entropy.
-If energy that flows from body $A$ to body $B$ then the number of states available in $B$ as energy is being gained must be greater than those that are being lost in $A$ as the energy is lost.
-We would also say that $A$ must be hotter than $B$, or otherwise the flow of heat would be in the opposite direction.

-Thus, colder bodies have a greater change in entropy in terms of energy than hotter bodies.
-For entropy $S$, energy $E$, and temperature $T$,

-$$ \frac{1}{T} = \frac{d S}{d E} $$

-This relation was originally a definition of entropy, but is now the theoretical definition of temperature.

 Temperature does not measure something that can be easily identified concretely.
 The relationship between heat energy and entropy is different for every substance.
 For ideal gasses, temperature is proportional to the average kinetic energy of a particle in the gas.
 Although real gasses are not ideal, this relation explains why why some gases are stronger greenhouse gasses than others.
 Gasses with more comlpex molecules store more of their internal energy as potential energy, and hence have higher heat capacities. carbon dioxide is a stronger greenhouse gas than oxygen, and why methane is stronger than carbon dioxide.
 Stronger greenhouse gasses store more energy at a given temperature than weaker gasses, and are thus at a higher temperature when they radiate the same amount energy into space that they absorb from the sun.